katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 This is a fuss-free, simple guide to create your GitHub portfolio.

 It's perfect for
-- Beginners in data science who wants to showcase their projects
+- Beginners in data science who wants to showcase samples of work, or projects.
-- Create a portfolio for interviewers and hiring managers to view your projects
+- Serves as a digital resume and proof you have the skills in your resume.
+- A fun way to keep track of your projects.

+## Introduction

-Before I start, let's understand some of the technical words that you will see on GitHub.
+Let's understand some of the alien terms that you will see on GitHub.

 `Repository/repo` means `folder`.
 It is similar to creating folders on your computer.
 Each repository represents one folder.
 You can create multiple repositories for different projects.